About Us

 2.1 Eligibility

-The competition is open to pianists of all nationalities and residencies.
+The competition is open to musicians of all nationalities and residencies.

 The competition consists of two distinct groups: